 The Open Mainframe Project estimates that there about 250 billion lines of COBOL code running today in the world economy, and nearly all COBOL code contains critical business logic.

 Why aren't companies trying to figure out how to maintain that software and make it last?

 - Things You Should Never Do, Part I

 - Kill It with Fire: Manage Aging Computer Systems (and Future Proof Modern Ones)

 - How Often Do Commercial Airplanes Need Maintenance?

 - Nobody Ever Gets Credit for Fixing Problems that Never Happened

 - Boring Technology Club

 Image Credit: Bill Gates, CEO of Microsoft, holds Windows 1.0 floppy discs.

-(Photo by Deborah Feingold/Corbis via Getty Images) Software evolves.
+(Photo by Deborah Feingold/Corbis via Getty Images) Computers evolve.
 The underlying hardware, CPU, memory and storage evolves.
 The operating system evolves.
-Of course the software we use must evolves as well.
+Of course the software we use must evolve as well.
 This was the release of Windows 1.0.
 The beginning.